Toni Gordon MA, MEd, RP, CCC, RLMP RYT

 My approach is based on the belief that each person is inherently equipped with the wisdom of health and healing.
 My role is to enhance your journey towards exploring and connecting to this wisdom.
 My goal is to make a meaningful contribution to your personal growth and to contribute in a manner that suits your approach to learning, loving and living.

 Our work can use a strictly Western psychotherapy approach, or a more Ayurvedically informed holistic framework, and anywhere in between.
 The Western therapy approach I use is eclectic, employing Feminist Relational, Narrative, Brief, Cognitive, and the Eastern-informed mindfulness therapies.
 I provide both secular and spiritual approaches.
+I strive to provide a LGBTQ positive space.
 With a growing understanding of your goals, needs, and compatibility, we continue to expand and refine the tools we use for your development.
 The path we take is entirely dependant on your comfort and preference.

 I have been working in social services for almost 20 years, where I began my career counselling women survivors of sexual assault in Ottawa.
 I am a graduate from OISE, University of Toronto with a Master of Education in Counselling Psychology.
 In addition, I have a Master of Arts in International Development from St. Mary's University in Halifax, where I specialized in women's reproductive health and international reproductive rights.
 My work has taken me across Canada and Latin America where I worked in rural communities in Panama and large urban hospitals in Argentina, and one of my greatest pleasures was working in a women's emergency shelter in Toronto.